KerianFiter/kerian.fiter.net/_posts/2020-07-17-note-taking.md

 <!-- wp:list -->

 *   I spent more time customizing than taking notes
-*   There is not yet (as of June 2020) an proper offline mode
+*   There is not yet (as of July 2020) an proper offline mode
 *   I had limited control over my data
 *   Does not have bi-directional linking (<a rel="noreferrer noopener" href="https://www.youtube.com/watch?v=-MNA-_zPNww" target="_blank">unless you do it in a clunky way</a>)